akka/akka/akka-docs/src/main/paradox/actors.md

 Java
 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #kill }

-In general though it is not recommended to overly rely on either `PoisonPill` or `Kill` in designing your actor interactions, as often times a protocol-level message like `PleaseCleanupAndStop` which the actor knows how to handle is encouraged.
+In general, it is not recommended to overly rely on either `PoisonPill` or `Kill` in designing your actor interactions, as often a protocol-level message like `PleaseCleanupAndStop` which the actor knows how to handle is encouraged.
 The messages are there for being able to stop actors over which design you do not have control over.